abe33/typography-fixer/README.md

   ignore('codeInline', /(`{1,2}).*?\1/),
   ```

-Both functions take an `expression` parameter that can be either a `RegExp` or a `String`.
+Both functions take an expression that can be either a `RegExp` or a `String`.
 It'll be used to create a regular expression (so take care of escaping backslashes when passing a string).

 When passing a regular expression, the `global` flag will be automatically defined for the regexes used to scan a string.
 The `multiline` or `ignoreCase` can be freely defined, they will be preserved in the regexes created in the rule's methods.